Operant conditioning is a well-known theory, but how do you put it into practice in your everyday life?

 An Interesting Video

-PsychCore put together a series of videos about Operant Conditioning, among other behaviorist topics.
-Here is one explaining some basics about it because even though you have read this entire article, this video helps reinforce what you have learned.
+PsychCore put together a series of videos about operant conditioning, among other behaviorist topics.
+Here is one explaining some basics.
+Even though you have read this entire article, this video will help reinforce what you have learned.
 Different modalities are important for learning and retention.

-If you are interested in learning more about classical conditioning, they also have a video titled, Respondent Conditioning.
+If you are interested in learning more about classical conditioning, PsychCore also has a video titled, Respondent Conditioning.
 In it, the concept of extinction is briefly discussed.

 5 Books on the Topic

 Several textbooks covering both classical and operant conditioning are available, but if you are looking for practical suggestions and steps, then look no further than these five books.

 1. Science and Human Behavior – B. F. Skinner

 It is often assigned for coursework in applied behavior analysis, a field driven by behaviorist principles.